-(2) Definitions.

-- (a) Accreditation: (1) A process for assessing and enhancing academic and educational quality through external, often voluntary, peer review.
+- (2) Definitions. - (a) Accreditation: (1) A process for assessing and enhancing academic and educational quality through external, often voluntary, peer review.
 (2) A decision awarded and process certified by an accrediting organization.
 For the purposes of educator preparation provider (EPP) and program approval, GaPSC recognizes three (3) types of accreditation: Regional Accreditation, National Accreditation, and Specialized Accreditation.
 Each type of accreditation is defined in subsequent definitions. - (b) Administrative Approval: A process used in lieu of the Developmental Approval Review exclusively for endorsement programs and available only to GaPSC-approved EPPs.
 Administrative approval involves a staff review of an approval application and a curriculum map in which key assessments are described and mapped to program content standards.
 After an endorsement program is administratively approved, it will be reviewed against all applicable standards in the EPP's next Continuing Approval Review. - (c) Advanced Preparation/Degree-Only Program: An educator preparation program at the postbaccalaureate level for the continuing education of educators who have previously completed initial preparation and are certified in the program's subject area or field of certification.
-Advanced preparation/degree-only programs commonly award graduate credit and include masters, specialist, and doctoral degree programs. - (d) Approval: A process for assessing and enhancing academic and educational quality through peer review and annual reporting, to assure the public that an educator preparation provider (EPP) an EPP and/or program has met and continues to meet institutional, state, and national standards of educational quality; also, a Georgia Professional Standards Commission (GaPSC) decision rendered when an EPP or program meets GaPSC standards and annual reporting requirements. - (e) Approval Review: Examination of evidence and interviews of stakeholders conducted by GaPSC site visitors and sometimes CAEP site visitors either on-site at an institution/agency, or electronically through the use of Internet using web and telephone conferencing systems as part of a Developmental, First Continuing, Continuing, Focused, or Probationary Review.
-Although not an approval review, the Substantive Change process is used when certain changes are made to the design or operations of approved program (see definition atg, below).
+Advanced preparation/degree-only programs commonly award graduate credit and include masters, specialist, and doctoral degree programs. - (d) Approval: A process for assessing and enhancing academic and educational quality through peer review, to assure the public that an educator preparation provider (EPP) and/or program has met institutional, state, and national standards of educational quality; also, a Georgia Professional Standards Commission (GaPSC) decision rendered when an EPP or program meets GaPSC standards and annual reporting requirements. - (e) Approval Review: Examination of evidence and interviews of stakeholders conducted by GaPSC site visitors reviewers either on-site at an institution/agency, or electronically using web and telephone conferencing systems as part of a Developmental, First Continuing, Continuing, Focused, or Probationary Review.
+Although not an approval review, the Substantive Change process is used when certain changes are made to the design or operations of approved program (see definition aq, below).